TTK4130/ttk4130.github.io/docs/animation.rst

     const containerWidth = container.clientWidth;
     const containerHeight = container.clientHeight;

-Now we'll create the objects we need to display our scene.
+Next we create the objects we need to display our scene.
 All objects in a Three.js animation are contained by a Scene object.

 .. code::